-To the extent permitted by law, the City shall consider advance refunding debt whenever an analysis indicates the potential for present value savings of at least 3% of the par amount being refunded.
+In the case of advance refundings, the City shall consider refunding debt whenever an analysis indicates the potential for present value savings of at least 3% of the par amount being refunded.
 In the case of current refundings, the City shall consider refunding debt whenever an analysis indicates the potential for present value savings above the costs of refunding the outstanding debt.
 Refunding for savings should not extend the final maturity of the original obligations, unless specifically approved by the City Council.
-Refunding of contractual obligations not currently recorded as an outstanding debt obligation of the City (e.g., TMPA debt) may be restructured to extend the final maturity if specifically approved by the City Council.
+Refunding of contractual obligations not currently recorded as an outstanding debt obligation of the City (i.e., TMPA debt) may be restructured to extend the final maturity if specifically approved by the City Council.